AppScale/hawkeye/README.md

 ```
 appscale deploy hawkeye/java-app
-appscale deploy hawkeye/python27-app/service-main
+appscale deploy hawkeye/python27-app/module-main
 ```
-if you're going to test services suite you also need to deploy additional python service:
+if you're going to test modules suite you also need to deploy additional python module:
 ```
-appscale deploy hawkeye/python27-app/service-a
+appscale deploy hawkeye/python27-app/module-a
 ```

-Assuming that your head node runs on 192.168.33.10, you'll now have Hawkeye Java running at 192.168.33.10:8080, Hawkeye Python 2.7 (service-main) running at 192.168.33.10:8081, and Hawkeye Python 2.7 (service-a) running at 192.168.33.10:8082.
+Assuming that your head node runs on 192.168.33.10, you'll now have Hawkeye Java running at 192.168.33.10:8080, Hawkeye Python 2.7 (module-main) running at 192.168.33.10:8081, and Hawkeye Python 2.7 (module-a) running at 192.168.33.10:8082.

 run hawkeye
 =======